Code-Institute-Submissions/six-nations/README.md

 ### Typography

 The site uses two main fonts; [Anton](https://fonts.google.com/specimen/Anton?preview.text_type=custom) and [Poppins](https://fonts.google.com/specimen/Poppins?preview.text_type=custom), both taken from the Google Fonts library.
 Anton is used for the main text of the website as it is clear and easy to read and I have used Poppins for the headings as it is a bold, strong font.
-The other font I have used briefly on the site is [Kalam](https://fonts.google.com/specimen/Kalam?preview.text_type=custom) which appears in the fact box below the map section.
+The other font I have used briefly on the site is [Kalam](https://fonts.google.com/specimen/Kalam?preview.text_type=custom) which appears for the tagline and in the fact box below the map section.
 This has a more conversational feel and look to it, visually seperating the fact box from the city guide information.

 ### Imagery